bauerbrett/AzureDefenderVulnerabilities/README.md

-# Azure Defender AI Enrichment Tool
+## Defender for Cloud AI Enrichment Tool

 This program fetches vulnerability data from Azure Defender for Cloud APIs, enriches it with AI-generated insights, and exports the results to an Excel document for easier analysis and reporting.

 ## Features

-- Fetches vulnerability assessments and metadata from Azure Defender for Cloud.
+- Fetches vulnerability assessments and metadata from Azure Defender for Cloudm APIs.
+These are the recommendations that you can see in the Azure portal.
-- Combines assessment data and metadata to create enriched recommendations.
+- Combines assessment data and metadata to create enriched vulnerability data.
 - Uses OpenAI's GPT-based models to generate detailed descriptions, remediation steps, and context for each vulnerability.
-- Exports enriched recommendations to an Excel file for further use.
+- Exports enriched vulnerabilities to an Excel file for further use.

 ## Prerequisites